aymenhamrouni/Interactive-Word-Embedding-Projector-from-Google/README.md

 <h3>ISN'T THIS FUN!!!! :)</h3>

 # Final Remarks
-- Remember you have to have your own trained deep learning algorithim
+- Remember you have to have your own trained deep learning algorithm
 - Watch this Youtube: https://www.youtube.com/watch?v=ulLx2iPTIcs
 - Website for projector: https://projector.tensorflow.org/
 - Learn TSNE and PCA: https://distill.pub/2016/misread-tsne/